 People with asthma, emphysema, bronchitis, heart disease and angina are more at risk from high levels of air pollution.
 If you suffer, or you are a parent or carer for someone with these symptoms, you can register with AirTEXT.

-AirTEXT is a unique air quality information service, which is designed to send free pollution alerts and health advice by text, email or voicemail on days of elevated air pollution.
+AirTEXT is a unique air quality information service.
+It is designed to send free pollution alerts and health advice by text, email or voicemail on days of elevated air pollution.
 These alerts aren’t designed to panic you but to help you understand symptoms, have any necessary medication at hand and to prepare your day ahead to reduce the likelihood of any impacts.

-For further information or to register, visit the airTEXT website.
+For more information or to register, visit the airTEXT website.